myrtwdel/myrtwdel/README.md

 ## Hi there 👋

-My name is Myrto Deligianni and currently I'm an Undergraduate Student at CEID - University of Patras.
+My name is Myrto Deligianni and I'm an Undergraduate Student at CEID - University of Patras.
+Motivated to explore the field of Computer Engineering, with hands-on experience in software and hardware projects.

 📃[CV](CV_Deligianni_Myrto.pdf)